 Can you see the northern lights in Iceland in October?

-Many experts say that October is actually one of the best months to see the northern lights in Iceland!
+Yes you can, many experts say that October is actually one of the best months to see the northern lights in Iceland!
 Pair this with more frequent fair weather and you have a match made in heaven.

 Because October is on the cusp of the more intense winter weather, skies are more likely to be clear and perfect for viewing the aurora borealis.
 Back roads that are often closed due to icy conditions may remain open, especially in the first half of October.
 This means that you’ll have an even better chance of avoiding light pollution and getting a crystal clear view of these verdant ribbons of green dancing through the sky.